victronenergy/venus/README.md

 git clone git@github.com:victronenergy/venus.git venus-b2.20
 git checkout v2.20
 git checkout -b b2.20

+[
+  Now, modify .gitlab-ci.yml and the configs; see a previous maintenance branch for how that is done.
+]

 git push --set-upstream origin b2.20

 # fetch all the meta repos